Pa. gives update on COVID-19 cases, vaccinations for Tuesday

-(WKBN) – The Pennsylvania Department of Health said Tuesday there were 569 additional positive cases of COVID-19 and 10 new deaths since Friday’s report, when 415 additional cases and 4 deaths were reported.
+HARRISBURG, Pa.
+(WKBN) – The Pennsylvania Department of Health said Tuesday there were 988 additional positive cases of COVID-19 and 4 deaths since Monday’s report.

-Statewide percent positivity for the week of July 9 – July 15 stood at 1.7%.
+Statewide percent positivity for the week of July 16 through July 22 stood at 2.6%.

 The most accurate daily data is available on the website, with archived data also available.